JamieKitson/misc/README.md

 API does not offer a way to check for updates to images this is not an incremental, cumulative or differential backup tool, ie, it will not automatically backup changes to your photos, eg, added tags, ~~comments,~~ editted or replaced photos will not be automatically backed up.
+It is probably more useful as a migration tool.
 With thanks to [Seth Golub](http://www.sethoscope.net/geophoto/) for the EXIF GPS info.